 Richard B. Oliver

 Richard B. Oliver is a government contracts lawyer located in the Los Angeles office with thirty-five years of experience representing clients dealing with a wide range of government contract issues concerning the Department of Defense and the civilian agencies.
 In the course of his practice, he has frequently represented clients at the Government Accountability Office, the SBA’s Office of Hearings and Appeals, in state and federal courts, and before administrative boards of contract appeals.
 Mr. Oliver has also represented clients in major criminal and civil investigations.

 Mr. Oliver has counseled clients, written professionally and lectured on the Federal Acquisition Regulation, small business rules, bid protests, service contracts, debarment and suspension, quality assurance, changes and claims, contract compliance, and subcontractor-prime contractor disputes.

 Mr. Oliver also has a dynamic bid protest practice, both in contesting agency contract award decisions and defending contracts awarded to his clients at the Government Accountability Office and the Court of Federal Claims.
-He has successfully challenged and defended numerous government award decisions involving unreasonable solicitation requirements, meaningful or misleading discussions, price or cost realism, past performance, conflicts of interest, technical evaluations, and best value determinations.
+He has successfully challenged and defended numerous government award decisions involving unreasonable solicitation requirements, meaningful or misleading discussions, price or cost realism, past performance, organizational conflicts of interest, technical evaluations, and best value determinations.

 He counsels clients regarding various government contracts labor and socio-economic requirements.
 In particular, Mr. Oliver has advised many clients regarding the coverage and requirements of the Service Contract Act.

-Mr. Oliver has defended clients in major criminal investigations, often involving complex questions of quality assurance, and civil actions under the False Claims Act.
+Mr. Oliver has defended clients in major criminal investigations, often involving complex questions of quality assurance or product substitution, and civil actions under the False Claims Act.
 He has also assisted companies with internal investigations and contract compliance reviews, as well as responding to government subpoenas.

 He frequently works with clients to identify and minimize risks that arise during contract negotiations, as well as providing counsel on the costs and benefits of pursuing potential claims.
 He also has substantial experience representing clients with government contract clauses inserted into their commercial contracts.

-He is an active member of the Professional Services Council, the National Contract Management Association, and the American Bar Association.
+He is an active member of the National Contract Management Association, and the American Bar Association.